Marketing

 • You can find another date that doesn't conflict with other major industry events.
 That way you can still hold your event without risking low attendance.

 • The original speakers can easily accommodate the rescheduled date.
-If not, you may be better off canceling the original and planning a completely new event.
+If not, you may be better off cancelling the original and planning a completely new event.

 • The event content will remain relevant for the foreseeable future.
 If the material is time-sensitive, it probably doesn't make sense to reschedule the event.